Dow Jones opens with triple-digit losses after global markets plunge overnight

 Breaking News Emails

-After its third-biggest one-day drop in history, the Dow Jones opened lower on Thursday, continuing the heavy losses suffered by global markets overnight.
+After its third-biggest one-day drop in history, the Dow Jones opened lower on Thursday and seesawed all morning, underscoring a volatile market that led to heavy losses by global exchanges overnight.

+President Donald Trump pointed the finger at the Federal Reserve, telling reporters Thursday that he was "disappointed" in Fed Chairman Jerome Powell but did not intend to fire him.
+Although there is no historical precedent for such action, according to Section 10 of the Federal Reserve Act it is technically possible, since "each member shall hold office for a term of fourteen years from the expiration of the term of his predecessor, unless sooner removed for cause by the President."

-The Dow Jones fell by just over 100 points, paring earlier losses in premarket trading that saw the index down by over 300 points.
+The Dow Jones fell by just over 100 points at the opening bell, paring earlier losses in premarket trading that saw the index down by over 300 points.
 Earlier, Britain's FTSE index dropped nearly 2 percent, sending it into correction territory, having lost almost 10 percent of its value since May.
 Asia's Nikkei index was down 4 percent, and Europe's Stoxx 600 hit its lowest level in more than 18 months.

 The global sell-off was triggered by Wednesday's stock market routing, when the Dow Jones plunged by more than 800 points as investors fled to safer assets over fears that rising interest rates would lead to tighter borrowing and higher inflation.